40-Question Social Media Agency Evaluation Checklist

 Sample Questions

-• Do you retain ownership of social media accounts, content, and advertising data if you terminate the contract?
+• Do you retain ownership of social accounts, content, and advertising data if you terminate the contract?

 • Are analytics tool costs (Sprout Social, Hootsuite licenses) included in monthly fees or charged separately?